-“We got married back in september and the day goes so quickly that you forget a lot of it!
+“We got married back in September and the day goes so quickly that you forget a lot of it!
 Graham’s photos helped us remember everything as well helping us see how happy our guests were!
 We couldn’t be happier with the way the photos have turned out.
 We wanted natural looking photos that showed us as a couple and Graham really delivered what we asked for and more!
 He also helped us create a really memorable guest book by allowing us to have a Disney engagement shoot and he went out if his way to assist in arranging this so it was perfect!
-If your looking for a photographer who delivers amazing photos and listens to what you want and personalises it to you then Graham is your man! “
+If your looking for a photographer who delivers amazing photos and listens to what you want and personalise it to you then Graham is your man! “

 The majority of my work is in London, Kent and the South East, however we can and have traveled throughout the UK and I can provide packages for destination weddings aboard if necessary.
 Please keep in mind that there may be additional charges for travel and transport depending on the destination.
 However, nothing is hidden and everything is agreed prior to the booking.